smarr/gil-sem-demos/blog/python-gil.md

 self._next_id += 1
 ```

-This is a classic problem, you want to hand out unique request ids,
+The code tries to solve a classic problem: we want to hand out unique request ids,
 but it breaks when multiple threads execute this code at the same time,
 or rather interleaved with each other.
 Because then we end up getting the same id multiple times.